 Some of the Clemente Family's collection of Roberto Clemente memorobilia at their home.
 (Photo by Bobby Clemente)

 Coach Carbone noted that the Clemente Legacy truly lives on through his family.
 “The whole Clemente family carry themselves in a very honorable way.
 They are the most down-to-earth people you’ll ever meet.
 When Bobby is here [playing baseball and going to school at SUNY Canton], he continues to carry on the legacy.”
 It is intended that through the efforts of this tournament the legacy of Roberto Clemente continues and more people can be influenced through the work of his family.
+In our time on the island we also hosted clinics and showcases for players ranging from youngsters learning the game to teenagers looking to play in the United States.

 Coach Smith with Mr. Luis Clemente (Photo by Francesco Palumbo)